 5) Let it be your only pet

 Whether you’re raising turkeys or turkey chicks, it’s important that you don’t have any of your natural predators around.
-Cats and dogs are bad idea if you’re planning on raising turkeys because they could cause stress and make living difficult for your turkey.
+Cats and dogs are bad ideas if you’re planning on raising turkeys because they could cause stress and make living difficult for your turkey.

 Lastly, some turkeys even behave like dogs!
 So, if you love dogs and want to try something new, this little feathered friend might be right for you!
 Turkeys aren’t the only kind of bird species that may serve as a good pet or esa, parrots and parakeets are just as good!